epc-blockchain/MQTT-Pull-Azure/readme.md

 Only collect data being pushed after this server runs.
 Please refer to this sdk https://github.com/epc-blockchain/MQTT-Push-Azure to push data to Azure IoT Hub

-### Update SDK version

-This section is for updating of the BESC Client SDK, it is still work in progress.